voyager2005/Travelocity/README.md

 ## Announcements 🔊:
 Some updates as of **_4:09pm 20-01-21_**
 <br />• based on request from friends and all the mails I will be creating individual code samples of all the above class.
-Hopefully I can complete that in 2-3 days.
+Hopefully I can complete that within a few weeks.
 Thanks
 <br />• I have already created one for AirplaneSeatReservation.
 You can view that repository [here]

 [here]: https://github.com/voyager2005/aeroplane-seat-reservation.git